EMS vision: We aspire to reflect Christ's light as a learning community where every student belongs, thrives, and lives God's call.

 “That support from peers meant so much,” he wrote.
 “I see now how my life trajectory took shape, influenced by other cultures.
 I’m grateful to support this fund in appreciation for what those EMHS friends meant to me, and to support the insights and gift to humanity people of color bring to school communities.”

-Hostetter invites his classmates – who will mark their 50-year class reunion this fall – to join him in supporting the scholarship.
+Hostetter invites his classmates – who marked their 50-year class reunion in 2021 – to join him in supporting the scholarship.

 Gifts of any size to the fund may be mailed to the school at 801 Parkwood Drive, Harrisonburg, Virginia 22801, or by donating online (button above).